aamir-mustafa/distil_style/README.md

 I have devised it experiment to understand whether the idea of changing the attribute matrix changes the display image.

 * `TODO`: Look into better encoding methods, by which we can actually interpret the attributes.
 This could be done with adding the complete image histogram alongside the neighbouring histogram.
-* `TODO`: Reduce the number of attributes. right now its 9 (for the pilot experiment).
+* `TODO`: Reduce the number of attributes.
+Right now its 9 (for the pilot experiment).

 # Some requirements